 The following text is adapted from the transcription of the video above.
-To be notified of these videos when they release, subscribe to the Denison Forum YouTube channel by clicking the button below:
+To be notified of these videos when they release, subscribe to the Denison Forum YouTube channel.

 Chris Elkins: Hello, I’m Chris Elkins with Denison Forum, and I’m here today with Dr. Jim Denison to ask a question that’s complicated.
 I want to talk about eternal life, probably one of the most significant themes in God’s word.